IBM/AI-on-Power-Level3/docs/index.md

     * The optimized AI software portfolio spans from enterprise options to supported open-source options; even hybrid approaches that mix enterprise and supported open-source are possible.
     * This flexibility allows solution architects to adapt the AI software portfolio to the unique requirements of their company.
 For example, if a company’s data scientists already use a set of open-source tools, they can continue to do so while benefitting from all optimizations in IBM Power10 and paving the road to integrations with the enterprise portfolio.

-3. **Support for AI ecosystems:** IBM Power10 works seamlessly with AI frameworks like TensorFlow, PyTorch and ONNX runtime, making it easier for developers to build, train, and deploy gen AI models without needing major infrastructure changes.
+3. **Support for AI ecosystems:** IBM Power10 works seamlessly with AI frameworks like TensorFlow, PyTorch, and ONNX runtime, making it easier for developers to build, train, and deploy gen AI models without needing major infrastructure changes.
-    * These AI frameworks leverage some of the popular math libraries like OpenBLAS, libAten, Eigen and MLAS which provide reusable function for matrix multiplication.
+    * These AI frameworks leverage some of the popular math libraries like OpenBLAS, libAten, Eigen, and MLAS which provide reusable function for matrix multiplication.
     * IBM has already integrated Power10's hardware acceleration capabilities into these math libraries, thus allowing AI workloads using these frameworks to automatically get the IBM Power10 speed-up without any code changes.
     * Support for container orchestration platforms like OpenShift and Kubernetes allows efficient orchestration of AI workloads.